Nepiki/Guides/(WIP)-Tim-Burton's-The-Nightmare-Before-Christmas:-Oogie's-Revenge-(PS2).md

 This can only be done while performing a dance with perfect combo.

 **Damage**\
 Learn what each of the contraptions do and the best way to tackle them to defeat Dr Finklestein safely.
-Refer to <code>My Whip Will Slice You!</code> for more details about it.
+Refer to <code>My Whip Will Slice You!</code> to learn more about it.

 **!-Count**\
 Same as Combo.